Things to Do at Khan el-Khalili Bazaar

 Al-Azhar Mosque

-One of the world's most important centers of Islamic learning, founded in 970 AD, just a few minutes' walk from the bazaar
+One of Islam's most important mosques and universities, founded in 970 AD, just steps from the bazaar

 Citadel of Saladin

-Medieval Islamic fortification offering panoramic views of Cairo, about 15 minutes away by taxi
+Medieval Islamic fortification with stunning mosques and panoramic views of Cairo, about 15 minutes away

 Tips & Advice

-Haggling is expected and part of the experience - start at about 30% of the asking price and negotiate from there
+Haggling is expected and part of the cultural experience - start at about 30% of the asking price

 Tours & Activities at Khan el-Khalili Bazaar